Bhargav19-root/docs/links/utm-builder.md

 # UTM Builder

-Learn how to use LinkUTM's UTM parameter builder to create perfectly tagged marketing links.
+Learn how to use linkutm's UTM parameter builder to create perfectly tagged marketing links.

 ## Overview